lxksh/ADmyBrand/README.md

 - **Blog/Resources support (optional route)**

-## 🛡️ License

-MIT — free to use and modify for personal or commercial projects.

-## ✉️ Support \& Contact

-For customizations or support, file an issue or contact the repository maintainer.

 **ADmyBRAND AI Suite** — Revolutionizing omnichannel marketing with the power of AI, analytics, and seamless user experience.